-Designing a green home requires forward thinking to be successful.
-Resources dedicate to the building process, the daily energy consumption, and pollution emission over the homes life cycle must be considered in this process.
+Green design requires forward thinking to be successful.
+Resources dedicated to the building process, the daily energy consumption, and pollution emission over the homes life cycle must be considered in this process.
 Green homes usually cost more up front, but saves you a bundle in operating costs over the life of the building.
 On the flip side, home plans carefully planned with sustainable design output, cost no more or less than traditional home designs.
 In the end, you still benefit from the energy cost savings over the life of that home.
 These and other cost savings can only be fully realized when these concepts are developed and incorporated at the initial or preliminary stage.

 Beginning the green design process takes proper planning on the part of all involved in the project.